resoluteworks/kbods/README.md

 }
 ```

-The libraries all have `kbods-read` as a transitive dependency, but otherwise they and can be used separately or together in the same project.
+The libraries all have `kbods-read` as a transitive dependency, but otherwise they can be used separately or together in the same project.

 ```shell